stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 (a*X+b)
 ```

-where X is the number of arguments
+X := the number of arguments

 ### Binary/Unary operators